- Day 1: The First Shock

 Getting Around Marrakech

-From the moment I left the bus station, I knew that taxis are mainly for foreigners.
+From the moment I left the bus station, I knew that taxis were mainly for foreigners.
 Unfortunately, most taxi drivers leave you in the sun unless you're a tourist.

 So, I used my feet and Google Maps, which was very helpful in determining directions, but it sometimes got confused with the narrow alleys in the old city.